 When tenants simply cannot pay rent or refuse to pay it, you need to get them out of the home so you can find tenants who are able to pay.
 Whether you have a property manager or you’re self-managing, the first step is to serve a late rent notice.
 From there, you should talk to an eviction attorney so the process is followed legally and correctly.
 It’s easy to make a mistake when evicting a tenant, and this is best left to professionals.

-If you have any questions about collecting late rent or evicting a nonpaying tenant, please contact us at National Property Management Group.
+If you have any questions about collecting late rent or evicting a nonpaying tenant, please contact us at Key Partners Property Management.
 We’d be happy to help you.